Linuxfabrik/monitoring-plugins/check-plugins/network-connections/README.rst

 * ``SYN_SENT``: Actively trying to establish connection.
 * ``TIME_WAIT``: Wait after close for remote shutdown retransmission.

-Does not WARN or CRIT on anything, because we do not know on what.
-Until there is some clarification, this check is useful for debugging purposes.
+Does not WARN or CRIT on anything, because we currently do not know on what.
+Until there is some clarification (you could `submit an issue <https://git.linuxfabrik.ch/linuxfabrik/monitoring-plugins/-/issues/new>`_), this check is useful for debugging purposes.

 Fact Sheet